 Criterion Proposed

-Hours of operation Monday-Friday: 5:30am-7.00pm,
+Hours of operation Monday-Saturday: 7.00am - 5.00pm

-Saturday: 5:30am - 7.00pm

 Sunday: Closed

-Incidental after hours

-Car parking Two (2) car parking spaces,
+Car parking Two (2) car parking spaces only.

-One (1) truck car space

 Number of employees: Four (4) maximum at a time to load and

+unload who would visit the site.
+There are

-unload.
-There are no employees on site
+generally no employees on site during

-during daytime.
+daytime.

-\Refer to Plan of Management and Waste Management Plan attachment.
+Refer to Plan of Management and Waste Management Plan attachment.